-- Minimum wage (if switched on) affects employment earnings which is basis for employer and employee SIC, income tax and subsistence benefit. - Unemployment insurance benefit is subject to income tax (unlike all other simulated benefits).
+- Minimum wage (if switched on) affects employment earnings which is the basis for employer and employee SIC, income tax and subsistence benefit. - Unemployment insurance benefit is subject to income tax (unlike all other simulated benefits).

-- The duration of unemployment assistance benefit is dependent on the duration of unemployment insurance benefit. - On behalf of the recipients of unemployment insurance and assistance benefits and family benefits (child care benefits, parental benefits) social insurance contributions paid by the government (either for health care or pensions or both). - An income tax allowance for self-employment income from agriculture also applies to the tax base for self-employed social insurance contributions. - Employee and self-employed social insurance contributions are deductible from the income tax base.
+- On behalf of the recipients of unemployment insurance and assistance benefits and family benefits (child care benefits, parental benefits) social insurance contributions paid by the government (either for health care or pensions or both). - An income tax allowance for self-employment income from agriculture also applies to the tax base for self-employed social insurance contributions. - Employee and self-employed social insurance contributions are deductible from the income tax base.
 Employee SIC are both from the tax base for withholding and final income tax, self-employed SIC only from the latter. - Subsistence benefit is means-tested and depends on the income net of employee SIC and withholding income tax.
 Most of benefits are also included in the means-test.